paulmoreau40/Applied-Data-Analysis-project-EPFL/README.md

 #### Intermediate steps until Milestone 3
 IDEAS FOR THE FUTURE (BROUILLON)
-* Study in more detail which features are most useful and relevant for our analysis
+* Study in more detail which features are most useful and relevant for our analysis (remove collinear features etc)
 * Investigate if Sentiment Analysis can be used as a feature for the PCA (for example by extracting the general sentiment over a specific topic for each speaker)
 * Try to add other politicians, or compare the Pope with another religious figure (ex: Dalai Lama)